lynxai-eng/LynxAI_app/README.md

 ![alt text](https://github.com/lynxai-eng/LynxAI_app/blob/main/example/1_2.png)
 ![alt text](https://github.com/lynxai-eng/LynxAI_app/blob/main/example/1_3.png)
 ### If you seclect "Si_twin"
+- You need to provide following information:
+1. "model list" (created in the model folder)
+2. The location (path) of the test VCD file
+3. File containing list of signals (please refer to /example/signal for more details)

 ![alt text](https://github.com/lynxai-eng/si_twin/blob/main/1.png)

 - The GUI displays the result of the model.
 1. The top left window shows the accuracy of the model output against the anticipated output from the Ethernet MAC API.
 2. The Top right displays the failing signals, on a scale of 0 to 1, with 1 being 100% match.
 For example a signal that is 0.8 indicates  80% success.